Polynomial Dedekind domains with finite residue fields of prime characteristic: Polynomial Dedekind domains

-Suppose now that $E_p\subset\overline{\Z_p}$ is a finite subset of transcendental elements over $\Q$.
+Conversely, suppose now that $E_p\subset\overline{\Z_p}$ is a finite subset of transcendental elements over $\Q$.
+The fact that $\IntQ(E_p,\overline{\Z_p})$ is a Dedekind domain follows from \cite[Theorem]{EakHei}, but we give a different self-contained argument based on the previous results.
 In particular, $E_p$ has bounded degree, so, by Theorem \ref{locally bounded Prufer}, $R_p$ is Pr\"ufer.
 By \eqref{IntQEpZprepr}, $R_p$ is equal to an intersection of DVRs which are essential over it.
 Moreover, each non-zero $f\in R_p$ belongs to finitely many maximal ideals, since $E_p$ is finite and $f$ has finitely many irreducible factors in $\Q[X]$.
 Hence, $R_p$ is a Krull domain, so, by \cite[Theorem 43.16]{Gilm}, $R_p$ is a Dedekind domain.
-Finally, $R_p$ has finite residue fields, because each of the valuation overring of $R_p$ (namely, $V_{p,\alpha_p}$, $\alpha_p\in E_p$ and $\Q[X]_{(q)}$, $q\in\mathcal{P}^{\text{irr}}$) has finite residue field.
+Finally, $R_p$ has finite residue fields of prime characteristic, because each of the unitary valuation overring of $R_p$ (namely, $V_{p,\alpha_p}$, $\alpha_p\in E_p$) has finite residue field.